Vevida/vevida-optimizer/readme.txt

 automatically updated, and the plugin updates can be configured on a per-plugin basis.

-At the same time, many websites started originally with older versions of WordPress.
+Many websites started originally with older versions of WordPress.
 Previously those installs used older versions of mySQL, when the default table format was myISAM.
-Nowadays, mySQL uses the InnoDB format, which is currently enabled by default.
-Through this plugin the database tables can be optimized for newer versions of mySQL, converting older myISAM tables to InnoDB.
+Nowadays, modern versions of mySQL use the InnoDB format, which is currently enabled by default.
+Through this plugin the database tables can be optimized for those newer versions of mySQL, converting older myISAM tables to InnoDB.
 This is required only once, and only when you have been using WordPress for a long time or with a hosting provider that has not actively kept its mySQL installations up to date.